cosmos/devnet-faucet/docs/INDEX.md

-# Cosmos EVM Faucet Documentation Index
+# Cosmos EVM Faucet

-This documentation captures the complete journey of building a production-ready Cosmos EVM dual environment faucet, including all concepts, failures, solutions, and best practices discovered during development.
+This documentation captures the complete journey of building a production-ready Cosmos EVM faucet, including all concepts, failures, solutions, and best practices discovered during development.

 ## Documentation Structure